-REMARKS BY HIS EXCELLENCY, PROF. YEMI OSINBAJO, SAN, GCON, VICE PRESIDENT OF THE FEDERAL REPUBLIC OF NIGERIA, AT THE 6TH ANNIVERSARY LECTURE OF THE GBARAMATU VOICE
+REMARKS BY HIS EXCELLENCY, PROF. YEMI OSINBAJO, SAN, GCON, VICE PRESIDENT OF THE FEDERAL REPUBLIC OF NIGERIA, AT THE 6TH ANNIVERSARY LECTURE OF THE GBARAMATU VOICE, ON THE 10TH OF AUGUST, 2021

 I am delighted to be here at this very important forum of conversation about our country’s economic future.
 The theme you have chosen: “The Dwindling State of Crude Oil Demand in the Global Market: The Way Forward” is especially timely.
 It is no secret that revenue from crude oil, accounts for about 90% of our foreign exchange earnings.
 Within the last decade we have borne witness to the revolution in fracking technology which led to the Shale boom and the attendant decline in demand for our crude oil.
 In the past year, the impact of the COVID-19 pandemic has had an equally adverse impact on global energy demand and thence on our earnings.
 Thus, the current situation, more than ever before, calls for a creative and holistic approach to the task of fostering economic growth.